narun4sk/ratestask_sre/README.md

 ]
 ```

+Currently benchmarks on the *localhost* show ~252 req/s.
+Such stats in my opinion are totally acceptable.

 ### Notes:

 Currently `prices` table allow duplicate records, which perhaps is a design flaw.
 I would rather alter